min69u/Reforestation/README.md

-## I got fired from a florist, apparently I took too many leaves.
+## Why can't a bicycle stand on its own?
+It's two-tired.